patchoo/patchoo/docs/setup_bootstrap_policies.md

 ___

-### zzz-junkiBootstrap
+### zzz-patchooBootstrap

-junkiBootstrap actually drives the bootstrap process.
-It is called by the local `junki.sh --bootstraphelper` (the process responsible for locking the loginwindown and providing local GUI).
+patchooBootstrap actually drives the bootstrap process.
+It is called by the local `patchoo.sh --bootstraphelper` (the process responsible for locking the loginwindown and providing local GUI).

 ![bootstrap policy general](images/policy_bootstrap_general.png)